galafis/Pokedex-JavaScript-Dio-Audited/README.md

     ```bash
     # If http-server is not globally installed
     npm install -g http-server
-    # To start the server
+    # For to start the server
     http-server
     ```